alantech/alan/anycloud/docs/how-to/aws-postgres.md

 # Persist data to PostgreSQL in AWS

 The guide covers how to deploy a Node.js REST HTTP API to AWS using AnyCloud that also persists data to a PostgreSQL instance in AWS RDS.
 We will use the ORM [Prisma](https://www.prisma.io) and start from their [rest-express](https://github.com/prisma/prisma-examples/tree/latest/typescript/rest-express) example.
 This is one of Prisma's ready-to-run example projects demonstrating a backend-only HTTP server written using Typescript, Node.js and [Express](https://expressjs.com).
-The REST endpoints use Prisma to preserve and retrieve data from a PostgreSQL instance.
+The REST endpoints use Prisma to persist and retrieve data from a PostgreSQL instance.

 All the code from this guide can be found in this [template repository](https://github.com/alantech/anycloud-node-aws-psql) which you can use to [create a new repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) for your AnyCloud project.

 ## Create a PostgreSQL instance on AWS RDS

 Follow this [AWS guide](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html#CHAP_GettingStarted.Creating.PostgreSQL) to create a PostgreSQL on AWS RDS.
-Make sure to pick the `Easy Setup`.
+Make sure to pick the `Easy create` method.

 ## Enable programmatic AWS access to VMs for AnyCloud